Cray-HPE/docs-csm/operations/security_and_authentication/Update_NCN_Passwords.md

 It is a recommended best practice for system security to change the root password after the install is complete.

-The NCN root user password is stored in the Hashicorp Vault instance, and applied with the `csm.password` Ansible role via a CFS session.
+The NCN root user password is stored in the HashiCorp Vault instance, and applied with the `csm.password` Ansible role via a CFS session.

 NOTE: The root password is also updated when applying the CSM Configuration Layer